veeral-patel/website/content/about/index.md

 <img src="images/me.jpg" style="height: 200px; float: right; margin-left: 40px" />

 Welcome!
 I live in Sunnyvale, CA and work as a fullstack software engineer at [OpsRamp](https://opsramp.com).
-I graduated from UC Berkeley with a Computer Science degree in December 2018.
+I graduated from UC Berkeley with a Computer Science degree in December 2018 (in 2.5 years).

 Previously I worked as an incident response consultant at [Mandiant](https://www.fireeye.com/mandiant.html), and interned on [Yelp's](https://yelp.com) Application Security team.